-$4,000,000 of $4,000,000 dispersed - The Shasta County and Redding Chamber of Commerce Business Relief Grant Program is designed to help eligible businesses and non-profits located in Shasta County with business grants of up to $10,000.
+$4,000,000 - The Shasta County and Redding Chamber of Commerce Business Relief Grant Program is designed to help eligible businesses and non-profits located in Shasta County with business grants of up to $10,000.

-$115,000 of potentially $330,000 dispersed - Northern Valley Catholic Social Service is providing emotional support and financial assistance to individuals and families who have been impacted by COVID-19.
+$330,000 - Northern Valley Catholic Social Service is providing emotional support and financial assistance to individuals and families who have been impacted by COVID-19.
 For more information about The Shasta CARES Program, read their News Release here.

 $110,000 - Shasta County Office of Education - reimbursement for costs to purchase physical barriers/partitions for SCOE facilities and Shasta County schools, main offices and cafeterias.